 Bytes

-The Higher Order Functions
+Higher Order Functions in JavaScript

 In JavaScript, functions are treated as first-class citizens.
 This means that functions can be assigned to variables, passed as arguments to other functions, and returned as values from functions.
 Higher order functions take advantage of these features to provide more flexible and expressive programming capabilities.